HugoNip/SceneView_Unity3D/README.md

 ## Issues and Solutions
 1. Because of the device limitation, especially the GPU, the controllers always drift in the virtual environment.
 2. Try to reinstall SteamVR or recalibrate the controllers and HMD to fix the issues when you suffer from any issues about SteanVR and controllers.

-## Contact me if you have any questions, thank you for your attention.